idaholab/virtual_test_bed/doc/content/msr/msre/multiphysics_rz_model/msre_multiphysics_core_model.md

 #### User Objects

 Next, the `UserOjbects` block specifies User Objects that can be used by other moose applications.
 Here both the transport solutions and aux variable solutions are stored in their corresponding user objects.
+This user object is necessary for restarting a transient simulation from a steady-state solution.

 !listing msr/msre/multiphysics_core_model/steady_state/neu.i block=UserObjects